There are occasions where you may be charged for lamp collections, these are outlined in the Recolight Service Level Agreement.

 Our containers are designed for the storage of waste Gas Discharge Lamps and LEDs included in scope of the WEEE regulations pending collection for recycling.

-NB The RC containers are for backhauling, and not designed to be stored outdoors.
+NB The RC containers are for backhauling, and for indoor storage only.

 The Recolight RB19